ngzhili/HDB-EIP/README.md

-# HDB-EIP
+# A Geospatial Analysis of Singapore's Ethnic Integration Policy (EIP)

+This analysis is part of the NHS3901 Independent Study Module: "Is Singapore truly spatially homogeneous?
+Investigating ethnic concentrations in Singapore."

-Geospatial Visualiation of HDB EIP Quota: [HDB EIP Quota Visualisation](https://ngzhili.github.io/HDB-EIP/).
+The Geospatial Visualiation of HDB EIP Quota can be accessed [here](https://ngzhili.github.io/HDB-EIP/).